egeexyz/gsd-cli.rb/README.md

 ## `gsd-cli install`

-install a dedicated game server as a daemon
+Installs a dedicated game server using a config file or a name with default settings.

 ```
 USAGE